Sathish-Kumar-E/kubernetes-app/README.md

 ### docker build -t kubernetes-springboot-app-image:1.0.0 .

-This command builds a Docker image for your Spring Boot application and tags it with the name kubernetes-springboot-app-image and version 1.0.0.
-Here's what each part does: docker build: This is the Docker command used to build an image.
--t kubernetes-springboot-app-image:1.0.0: The -t flag tags the image with a name (kubernetes-springboot-app-image) and a version (1.0.0).
-This helps identify and manage the image, especially when pushing it to a registry like Docker Hub or when deploying it in Kubernetes.
-.: The period represents the build context, meaning Docker will look for the Dockerfile and any other necessary files in the current directory to create the image.
-In summary, this command creates a Docker image named kubernetes-springboot-app-image with the version tag 1.0.0 from the current directory.
-This image can then be used for deployment, for example, in a Kubernetes cluster.
+This command, docker build -t kubernetes-springboot-app-image:1.0.0 ., builds a Docker image for your Spring Boot application.
+The -t flag assigns the name kubernetes-springboot-app-image and version 1.0.0 to the image, making it easy to identify later.
+The . tells Docker to use the current directory as the location where it should look for the Dockerfile and other necessary files to create the image.
+After running this command, you’ll have a Docker image that can be used for deploying your application, for example, on Kubernetes.